vishwanatharondekar/gitlab-cli/README.md

 #### Fixes
 1. Check if there are any local commits which are not pushed.
-2. Check if no remote found for the branch.
-Throw error to set remote tracking branch.
-3. Check if remoteURL points to a gitlab repo or not.
+2. Check if remoteURL points to a gitlab repo or not.
 Throw error if not a gitlab repo.

 ####Commands